fgm/g2/README.txt

 ==== PREREQUISITES ====

-  * Drupal 4.7.6
+  * Drupal 6.0 pre-beta
   * MySQL 4.1.x, configured for UTF-8 encoding (collating: utf8_general_ci)
-    MySQL 4.0.x might work in some configurations but is not supported.
-  * PHP version sufficient for Drupal.
-PHP 5.x recommended: a multi-byte problem inherent to PHP4.3 has been described and is not fixed by the PHP Group.
-    (Drupal issue 109935, PHP issue 25670).
+  * PHP 5.1

-==== VERSION WARNING ====
+==== VERSION WARNINGS ====

-As of 2007-05-20:
+As of 2007-08-19:
 - sites not configured with clean URLs are no longer taken into account
-- the module is only maintained/evolved for the DRUPAL-4-7 branch.
+- the module is only maintained/evolved for the DRUPAL-4-7 and DRUPAL-6--1 branches.
-- A 5.0 version is not expected to be considered for several months, unless someone writes the port or sponsors it (shouldn't cost much).
+- A 5.0 version will not be considered unless someone writes the port or sponsors it (shouldn't cost much).
-- It is actually likely that the module will skip straight from 4.7 to 6.
-- the module now follows the "new release system"

 ==== NOTICE ====